xrazis/haris.razis.com/content/posts/cappadocia.md

 are white as snow from the sediment (travertine) that has been deposited over the years.

 {{< figure src="/posts/cappadocia/20241015_104532.webp"
-attr="The travertine that emerges from the hot springs."
+caption="The travertine that emerges from the hot springs."
  >}}

 We found the entrance to the Unesco world heritage site to be ridiculously expensive, and in combination with the large